bretonr/trm-pgplot/README.rst

 have been compiled with the same fortran compiler e.g. either g77/g95 or, most likely nowadays, gfortran.
 Have a look at http://deneb.astro.warwick.ac.uk/phsaap/software/ for a script designed to help a little with PGPLOT installation.
-I recommend not bothering with the PNG drivers.
-Once you have managed it, don't forget to define the environment variable PGPLOT_DIR as needed by PGPLOT;
-this is used to pick up the location of the header file cpgplot.h and libraries. e.g. If using bash, you would have somewhere in your .bashrc config file something like:
+PGPLOT's PNG drivers seem to cause me trouble nowadays and I have given up on them.
+Once you have managed to install PGPLOT, don't forget to define the environment variable PGPLOT_DIR as needed by PGPLOT; this is used to pick up the location of the header file cpgplot.h and libraries. e.g. If using bash, you would have somewhere in your .bashrc config file something like:

   export PGPLOT_DIR=/path/to/my/pgplot

 and the directory pointed to should include files like cgplot.h, libpgplot.a, libpgplot.so and similar.
+I have had issues with linking in the PNG library and have given up, but some people need to use because that's how their PGPLOT was built, therefore you must now define an environment variable PGPLOT_PNG to be either "true" or "false" to select or ignore the PNG libraries.

 Once you have passed this painful hurdle, its the usual python setup, e.g.

   pip3 install . --user

 run from the directory cloned directory containing this README.
-It is possible that it needs extra libraries; if so look at the list "libraries" in setup.py
+It is still possible that it needs extra libraries; if so look at the list "libraries" in setup.py

 Differences from PGPLOT